UCLALibrary/library-website-nuxt/COMPONENTS.md

 # Staff Directory Listing Page

 -   BlockStaffMeta
 -   BlockStaffList
 -   SectionStaffList

 # Staff Directory Detail

 -   BlockStaffProfile

 # Sticky Header

- - Exhibits & Events
- - Staff
- - Services
- - Map
+Parent component is <sticky-header>.

+Child-headers are:

+-   HeaderChildBreadcrumbs (can have social share links)
+-   HeaderChildSearch (can have breadcrumb too)
+-   HeaderChildMenu (can have a button too)
- - Article Detail Page
+-   HeaderChildDates